SyedUzai/Custom-Macropad/README.md

 - Add RGB underglow or per-key lighting
 - Bluetooth version using an nRF52 MCU
-- Use capacitive touch instead of mechanical switches
 - Expand to a larger 5x3 layout
 - Add USB passthrough or additional encoder